EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.geometry.md

 ### tools.math.geometry.polysort

 Sort the vertices of convex polygon by position angle.
-Package: Util.Geom Description: Given an (unsorted) convex polygon vertices, sort the vertices acording to their position angle as measured from
+Package: Util.Geom Description: Given an (unsorted) convex polygon vertices, sort the vertices acording to their position angle as measured from the polygon center of mass.